StarBem/react-native-starsystem-website/docs/troubleshooting.md

 To fix this, follow these steps:

-1. Check your `package.json` for the version of `react-native-elements` you are using.
+1. Check your `package.json` for the version of `react-native-starsystem` you are using.
 2. View the documentation for your particular version on the website.
 See available versions